GitMeep/Classroom-Bot/README.md

 # Classroom Bot

-A bot made for easier management of online classes.
+A bot made for helping with online teaching on Discord.
 [Invite the bot to your server](https://discordapp.com/api/oauth2/authorize?client_id=691945666896855072&permissions=297888850&scope=bot).
 To see a list of commands, use `?help`.

 ## Features

 ### Draw of hands
-Users can raise their hand to answer/ask questions to the teacher using a text command.
-That way, everyone doesn't speak over eachother in voice chat.
+Students can raise their hand to indicate an answer to a question or ask one.
 The teacher can pick the next student in the queue, pick a random one or pick a specific student.
-A list of students with their hand up can also be seen.
+That way, everyone doesn't speak at the same time in voice chat.

 ### Questions
-Students can ask questions using a text command.
+Students can ask questions directly using a text command.
 The teacher can then go through them one at a time.
+Useful when students are working in groups and not in the same voice channel as the teacher.

 ### Mute
-Students talking when they shouldn't?
-All students in a channel to be muted, so only the teacher can speak.
+Mute everyone in a voice channel except teachers.
+Useful for when students won't be quiet.
+Discord does also have a priority speaker feature which might be used instead.

 ### PubChem lookup
-Look up safety information and molar mass of a compound on PubChem.
+Look up safety information and chemical properties of a compound on PubChem.

+### Multilingual
+Classroom Bot supports multiple languages, currently
+ - English
+ - Dutch
+ - Danish

+Don't see your language?
+You can help translating by [contacting me](https://discord.gg/dqmTAZY).
 ### Your idea here
 Got any other ideas?
-Send me a tweet [@TweetMeepsi](https://twitter.com/TweetMeepsi).
-Check the [trello](https://trello.com/b/owJzJaVt/classroom-bot) development board to see if i am already working on it first though!
+Tell me via the [support server](https://discord.gg/dqmTAZY).
+Check the [trello](https://trello.com/b/owJzJaVt/classroom-bot) development board to see if i am already working on it first though.

+### Supporting
+If you find the bot useful, please concider supporting me on [Github Sponsors](https://github.com/sponsors/GitMeep)

 ## Getting started
 To get started using the bot, [invite it to your server](https://discordapp.com/api/oauth2/authorize?client_id=691945666896855072&permissions=297888850&scope=bot) and use the command `?help` to see a list of commands.
 Use `?help [command]` to get detailed info about a command.